Slice Emittance Preservation and Focus Control in a Passive Plasma Lens

+Figures \ref{fig:1}b, c, and d show the relative emittance growth between the start and end of the lens, and the final beta and alpha functions, respectively.
+The presented values are the longitudinal slice averages, to suppress chromatic effects from any energy spread induced by the lens, highlighting wake excitation limitations.
+These limitations are evident in Figs. \ref{fig:1}b and d, showing varying degrees of emittance growth and suboptimal collimation ($\alpha<0$) from insufficient wake excitation.
+The optimal lens length was found to be around 6\,mm, within a wide range of approximately 1-20\,mm.
+A 15-mm lens capillary, previously manufactured and tested for a different experiment, was therefore selected for use in experiments.

 \paragraph{Experimental setup} The experiments were performed at the FLASHForward beamline at DESY using electron bunches from the FLASH linear accelerator (linac) \cite{darcy_2019_RSTA,schreiber_2015_HPLSE}.
-The 900-pC bunches were accelerated to 1\,GeV by superconducting RF cavities and compressed to 1.3\,ps full-width (1\,kA peak current) by two magnetic chicanes.
-The driver-witness bunch pairs were generated via a collimator in a dispersive section \cite{schroder_2020_JPhysConf}; this was enabled by the linear longitudinal (time-energy) phase space (LPS) achieved with a third-harmonic cavity in the linac.
+The 900-pC bunches were accelerated to 1\,GeV in superconducting RF cavities and compressed to 1.3\,ps full-width (1\,kA peak current) by two magnetic chicanes.
+The driver-witness bunch pairs were generated via a collimator in a dispersive section \cite{schroder_2020_JPhysConf}; this was enabled by the linear longitudinal (time-energy) phase space (LPS) achieved with a harmonic cavity in the linac (see Fig. \ref{fig:2}).

-Figure \ref{fig:1}a shows part of the experimental setup.
+Figure \ref{fig:3}a shows the core of the experimental setup.
 A set of quadrupole magnets upstream of the interaction chamber was used to match the beam into the plasma lens with a waist beta, $\beta^*$, of approximately 100\,mm.
 In plasma-acceleration-type experiments, the focus is typically significantly tighter with a waist beta of 10\,--\,20\,mm \cite{lindstrom_2024_NatCommun}.
 The lens was then used to focus the beam further, as if into a hypothetical downstream PBA stage.

 The plasma was generated by high-voltage (HV; 20\,kV, 500\,ns FWHM, 490\,A) discharges through a nitrogen-filled (1\,mbar), 15-mm-long, 1.5-mm-diameter sapphire capillary.
 Nitrogen was chosen over argon as it has a much lower atomic number, reducing Coulomb scattering \cite{lindstrom_2022_jinst}, while being similarly easy to ionize.
 It was chosen in preference to a lighter gas, e.g. hydrogen, because of the smaller ion motion, which is also suppressed by the larger beam size compared to that used inside the PBA \cite{rosenzweig_2005_PRL,an_2017_PRL}.
-A 15-mm lens yielded an expected plasma density of 1\,--\,$3\times10^{14}$\,cm\textsuperscript{-3}, below the resolution of standard diagnostics \cite{garland_2021_RevSciInstr} (see End Matter).
+A 15-mm lens yielded an expected plasma density of 1\,--\,$3\times10^{14}$\,cm\textsuperscript{-3}, below the resolution of standard diagnostics \cite{garland_2021_RevSciInstr} (see Appendix).